yuuki/connperf/README.md

 # connperf

-connperf is a measturement tool for TCP connections in Go.
+connperf is a measturement tool for TCP/UDP connections in Go.

 ## Examples